 Wonderful World

 The Wonderful World curriculum is designed to be what children need to do to learn – play!
-This year-long program gives you the tools to create a magical, playful year of learning for your child.
+This year long program gives you the tools to create a magical, playful year of learning for your child.
 Each lesson gives you a list of picture books around a theme of the week, read as many as your child wants.
-Each lesson also has a nursery rhyme or song to sing, to work on vocabulary skills, and play with language.
-Then, there are some ways to play with the ideas of the week.
-These activities include games, imagination, problem-solving, and learning about the world around us!
+Each lesson also has a nursery rhyme or song to sing, to work on vocabulary skills and play with language.
+Then, there are some ways to play with the ideas of week.
+These activities include games, imagination, problem solving and learning about the world around us!

 The weekly themes include seasons, animals, trains, cars, countries of the world, and outer space.
 Wonderful World has activities and books that cover a wide range of things kids find interesting and want to learn about!
 This method means that school can be easy and fun, for all of you!
 Designed to be a perfect year of kindergarten, the activities also work for a range of ages, so siblings can all play and learn together.
 And because it is developmentally appropriate, you and your child won’t be frustrated by activities that are too hard to do for a child this age.